 Academic staff are at the core of any university.
 But what do academics actually do?
 We believe this unique role cannot be simply detailed in terms of hours spent on research or with students.

 The concept of the Sheffield Academic was developed to lay out the mix of qualities and responsibilities that distinguishes the University of Sheffield Academic.

 We hope this will help people understand better both the work of universities in general, and also the particular nature of the University of Sheffield, where world leading research and excellent teaching are inextricably linked.

 We are determined that professional staff at Sheffield play a key role in developing our ambitions and making them happen.

 A key aim of The Sheffield Professional initiative is to improve links between different departments and encourage our professional staff to work across boundaries.

-The Vice Chancellor and the University Executive Board
+The President and Vice Chancellor, and the University Executive Board

-The University Executive Board includes the Deputy Vice-Chancellor, five faculty Pro-Vice-Chancellors, two cross-cutting Pro-Vice-Chancellors, Chief Financial Officer and Director of Human Resources.
+The University Executive Board includes the Provost and Deputy Vice-Chancellor, five Vice-Presidents and Heads of Faculty, Vice-President (Learning & Teaching), Vice-President (Research & Innovation), Chief Operating Officer, Chief Financial Officer and the Director of Academic Services.